raiden70/web_semantic_file_transform/README.md

 ```
 $ java -jar target\SparqlTransform-1.0-SNAPSHOT-jar-with-dependencies.jar -t "query_type" -d "dataset_path" -q "SPARQL_query" -m "query_mapping"
 ```
-- **-q** : will take SPARQL query as an argument.
+- **-q** : will take SPARQL dataset as an argument.
-- **-t** : will take the SPARQL query type(reification,singleton,ndfluents,nary).
+- **-t** : will take the SPARQL dataset type(reification,singleton,ndfluents,nary).
-- **-d** : will take the path of the dataset that we want to query.
+- **-d** : will take the path of the dataset that we want to dataset.
-- **-m** : will take the metadata of the query we use it in ndfluents and n-ary relations.
+- **-m** : will take the metadata of the dataset we use it in ndfluents and n-ary relations.

-You can check the web version [here](http://wdaqua-query-transformation.univ-st-etienne.fr/).
+You can check the web version [here](http://wdaqua-dataset-transformation.univ-st-etienne.fr/).